Want to get your year off to a strong start?

 So, what information does pre-screening help confirm?
 The short answer is screening helps confirm your best hiring instincts.
 It offers facts to back up your feelings.

 The detailed answer?
 Screening helps double check basic information.
-With the applicant’s permission, screening can confirm previous employment, education credentials, criminal records, or credit reports.
+With the candidate’s permission, screening can confirm previous employment, education credentials, criminal records, or credit reports.
 Professional screening can also be tailored to suit, depending on a job description.

 Pre-employment screening isn’t just a good theory; it’s good business.
 Adding pre-employment screening to your hiring process means better hires and the higher quality business results you need.